Financial assistance for the removal of an oil heating system

 Complete tank removal

-The oil or propane tank must be removed, even if you currently use it for your fireplace or stove, for the work to be eligible for financial assistance.
+The oil or propane tank had to be removed, even if you used it for your fireplace or stove, for the work to be eligible for financial assistance.

 You can’t apply for financial assistance from the Chauffez vert program to convert your heating system and water heater if you are keeping an oil or propane tank in your home.